Quickstart

 You can .

 This will build all the containers in this project with the and deploy them to your Kubernetes cluster.
-You can then visit the example project output by Garden.
+You can then visit the example project via created by Garden.
+You can also see the build results in the .

 Start by checking out the which covers the main concepts that you need to understand.